ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-501.md

 Live in person; lecture and lab combination.

-### Course Objectives

-ASTR 501 aims to develop students' proficiency in applying statistical and computational methods to astrophysical research.
-Through hands-on labs and presentations, students will gain experience of how to employ statistic techniques for analyzing and interpreting astrophysical data, as well as developing numerical algorithms to solve a variety of problems.
-The course will also empower students to independently learn new computational tools, recognize common pitfalls, and critically evaluate the implications of their findings.

 ### Expected Learning Outcomes

 Upon completion of this course, students will be able to: